Laura Wilkinson: 2004 Summer Olympics

 Wilkinson finished in fifth place at the 2004 Summer Olympics, but had left an impact on her competitors.
 Several of them repeated the techniques she used at the 2000 Olympics by starting their dives with a handstand.

 2008 Summer Olympics

 On June 26, 2008, Wilkinson qualified as a member of the 2008 U.S. Olympic Diving Team in diving by taking first place in the trials.
+She ultimately placed 9th in the Women’s 10m platform final.
 She announced her retirement and this Olympics would be her final competition.

 2020 Olympic Games

-In 2017, after nine years of retirement, Wilkinson returned to competition and placed 2nd at U.S. Nationals.
+In 2017, after nine years of retirement and spending five years as a pool-deck diving analyst for NBC Sports, Wilkinson returned to competition and placed 2nd at U.S. Nationals.
 She trained full-time for the 2020 Tokyo Olympics—which would have been her fourth Olympic Games (delayed until 2021 due to the COVID-19 global pandemic), but did not qualify for the team.

+Non-diving career

+While not competing in diving, she worked for NBC Sports as a diving analyst on the pool deck, doing so in London 2012, Rio 2016, and Paris 2024, with the latter serving as a color commentator for individual events.

 Personal life

 Wilkinson is married to Eriek Hulseman.
 They welcomed their first child, a girl, Arella Joy, on May 11, 2011.
 In December 2012, they adopted a baby from China named Zoe.
 Wilkinson gave birth to a son, Zadok, in January 2014.
 Their fourth child, Dakaia, joined the family from Ethiopia in March 2018.
 She also travels around the country speaking to girls at The Revolve Tour, a Christian girls' conference.
 She had major surgery on her neck in 2018 to repair damage to discs injured by her diving career.